Mike Valerio is a six-time Emmy award-winning journalist, serving as a political and law enforcement reporter for WUSA9 in Washington.

 Valerio graduated from the George Washington University summa cum laude, with a degree in journalism and mass communication.
 He was born in Washington D.C., and has family spread across Virginia, New York and California.

-Fluent in French and Italian, Valerio also has a command of Arabic, Spanish and Japanese.
-He can be reached by email at firstname.lastname@example.org.
+Fluent in French, Valerio is currently studying Mandarin and Spanish, with commands of Arabic, Japanese and Italian.
+He can be reached by email at email@example.com.